Graded supermanifolds and homogeneity: Introduction

-Of course, in general, the homogeneity is decorated with some additional structures like local graded vector superbundles combined with the requirement that the transition maps are polynomial (or formal series).
-Also, assuming that the weights of homogeneous functions take values in a discrete submonoid (usually $\N$ or $\Z$) of the additive group $\R$, provides additional opportunities.
-In our case, it is possible that homogeneous functions can have arbitrary real weights, so the corresponding algebra is not graded in the standard understanding.
+Of course, in general, homogeneity is supplemented by additional structures, such as local graded vector superbundles combined with the requirement that transition maps be polynomial (or formal power series).
+Moreover, assuming that the weights of homogeneous functions take values in a discrete submonoid (usually $\N$ or $\Z$) of the additive group $\R$ provides further structure.
+In our case, homogeneous functions may have arbitrary real weights, so the corresponding algebra is not graded in the standard sense.

-For supermanifolds, gradings should be compatible with the parity only in this sense that every homogeneous coordinate can be chosen even or odd.
-Note that it makes sense for arbitrary real weights (cf. \cite{Voronov:2002}), and is more general than just determining the parity by the weight, as is usually done for $\Z$-gradings.
-Having arbitrary real weights, there is no natural way to assign a parity with them as this is done for $\Z$-gradings.
+For supermanifolds, gradings should be compatible with parity only in the sense that every homogeneous coordinate can be chosen to be either even or odd.
+Note that this makes sense for arbitrary real weights (cf.\ \cite{Voronov:2002}) and is more general than determining parity from the weight, as is usually done for $\Z$-gradings.
+When arbitrary real weights are allowed, there is no natural way to assign parity based on them, as is possible in the $\Z$-graded case.